 Write your phone number on the children’s wristbands and put them on.
 Stay to the righthand side at the entrance to enter the fastrack queue.

 Is parking free?

 Yes!
-Just go through the arch at the entrance to the Shankill Castle grounds and you will be directed to a parking space.
+Once you enter the grounds of Woodstock Gardens, follow the signs to the carpark.
+You will be directed to a parking space.
 There is ample free parking available on site.

 Are dogs allowed?

 No dogs allowed so please leave your little (or large) furry friends at home.
 However, we welcome guide dogs.

 I don’t want to go to the Festival?
 Can I still access Woodstock Gardens?